Travel.State.Gov > International Travel > Learn About Your Destination > Oman International Travel Information

-See the government of Oman’s website for visa information.
+Please visit the Embassy of Oman website for the most current visa information.

 Requirements for Entry:

 Penalties for expired passports or visas include fines and/or imprisonment.

 Avoid Travel to Yemen: We strongly advise U.S. citizens against travel to Yemen.
 Crossing the Yemen-Oman border can be dangerous, and U.S. citizens who do so are routinely detained by Omani authorities.
 The Department of State and U.S. embassies abroad will not facilitate entry of U.S. citizens into Yemen.
 See Our Travel Advisory for Yemen for further information.